valeraparafin/asodesk_cy/README.md

 This command set environment in cy config file.

-Info: Some env doesn't support features like `delete user`, so be ready to some tests can failed (def evn is hq)
+Info: Some env doesn't support features like `delete user`, so be ready to some tests can failed. (def. evn is `hq`).
+In this case you should to delete user manually.

 ### Run healthy suite tests